RWTH-EBC/AgentLib-FlexQuant/README.md

 ## Installation
 To install, you can either use the ``requirements.txt`` or go for package installation with ``pip install -e .``.
 The ``-e`` option installs the package in editable mode, which should be done when working on this package.
- This project is compatible with Python 3.12 (3.11, 3.10 to be checked).
+Don't use Python <=3.9 or >=3.13.

 ## Author
 - Felix Stegemerten